khushi505/iot-rag-smart-buildings/README.md

 # IoT Sensor RAG System for Smart Buildings

-A Retrieval-Augmented Generation (RAG) system that uses IoT sensor data, maintenance manuals, and building specifications to provide predictive maintenance insights and operational optimization.
+This project is an AI-powered Retrieval-Augmented Generation (RAG) system that provides intelligent assistance for smart building operations by integrating IoT sensor data and contextual document-based knowledge.

+The system enables facility managers to query the system in natural language and receive relevant, document-grounded responses powered by semantic search and large language models.
+It also detects sentiment and flags escalations in user queries to prioritize urgent issues.
 ---

 ## Deployed Link